 Two musical events will honor the day: Lincoln Center will hold a Concert of Commemoration noted musicians and two commissioned works: “The Armed Man: A Mass for Peace” and “For the Fallen: In Memoriam”.
 The String Orchestra of Brooklyn will feature piano and choral works.
 (718-488-9233)

-The International Center of Photography will exhibit photos and artifacts installations at 1133 Avenue of the Americas.
+The International Center of Photography will exhibit photos and artifact installations at 1133 Avenue of the Americas.

 On Staten Island, a 16,000 square foot Memorial Quilt will be displayed at St. John’s University.
-This amazing folk art was produced by 3000 volunteers from 17 countries, representing not only the Americans, but those countries which lost citizens.
+This amazing folk art was produced by 3000 volunteers from 17 countries, representing not only the Americans, but also those countries that lost citizens.

 Memories and Meanings: Objects and Artifacts.
 A Tribute at the WTC Visitor Center, 120 Liberty St.

 At sunset, the Tribute in Light will return to the skies above New York.
-It is made up of 44 – 7,000 watt lightbulbs arranged into 2 – 48 foot squares inspired by the shape of the Twin Towers.
+It is made up of 44 – 7,000-watt lightbulbs arranged into 2 – 48-foot squares inspired by the shape of the Twin Towers.
 It is visible from 30 miles away.
-Sunday, Sept 11th – Zuccotti Park, Libery Street between Broadway and Church Street.
+Sunday, Sept 11th – Zuccotti Park, Liberty Street between Broadway and Church Street.